 What is PEP?

 Post-exposure prophylaxis (PEP) is a medicine that can stop HIV.
-You need to start taking it within 72 hours (3 days) of being in contact with the virus for it to work properly.
+You need to start taking it within 3 days (72 hours) of being in contact with the virus for it to work properly.

 PEP is a course of medication that needs to be taken regularly for a month.
 There are national guidelines about who can be given PEP.
 If you meet those guidelines you can get the treatment for free from the NHS.

 When taking PEP, you are still at risk of transmitting or contracting HIV, so we recommend using condoms when you have sex.
 It‘s important you take the medication as instructed and do not miss any tablets.
-After you’ve completed the course of medication, you’ll need to have some follow up blood tests.
+After you’ve completed the course of medication, you’ll need to have some follow-up blood tests.

 If you think you need PEP, go to a sexual health or HIV clinic.
 If they’re closed, you can go to A&E.